 The CAMPUS POLICE DEPARTMENT is required by law to investigate and make public any crimes committed on the campus.
 Our CAMPUS POLICE staff also wants to ensure that all staff, faculty and students are aware of our involvement in crime detection and prevention.
 Our success is greatly increased when faculty/staff and students get involved and assist with crime prevention and detection.
-CAMPUS POLICE offers preventative patrol by CLEET-certified armed officers and 24-hour on-call protection.
+CAMPUS POLICE offers preventative patrol by CLEET-certified Law Enforcement Officers and 24-hour on-call protection.

 We encourage quick reporting of criminal incidents, no matter how small or insignificant they may appear.
 Victims have the right to expect and demand proper investigation of any crime, and their involvement and cooperation are vital to each case.
 All crimes are investigated immediately and thoroughly.
 Follow-up investigations will continue to collect other information and evidence to identify and apprehend the offenders.
 When caught, The CAMPUS POLICE DEPARTMENT works in partnership with the Oklahoma City Police Department and the Oklahoma County court system to prosecute the offenders.

 There are steps you can take to avoid becoming a victim and to ensure your personal safety.

 Protecting your property can be the first step in avoiding victimization.

 - Lock your door whenever you leave your room for ANY length of time or when you are sleeping.
 Always lock all car doors.

 - Do not leave valuables or cash in plain view.
 Protect all valuables in your room, such as wallets, jewelry, credit cards, cash and computers.

 - Make copies of all your credit cards and other valuables in your wallet.